• Skip to main content

 I even tweeted my concern, upon which I received positive feedback from fellow travel bloggers who'd also flown AeroGal en route to the Galapagos Islands.

-Based in Quito, AeroGal began service to the Galapagos in 1986, and currently has domestic routes within Ecuador, as well as international service to Lima, Bogota, and New York City.
+Based in Quito, AeroGal began service to the Galapagos in 1986 and currently has domestic routes within Ecuador and international service to Lima, Bogota, and New York City.

-In October 2009, it merged with Colombia's Avianca, which now owns a majority stake, though AeroGal continues to operate under its own brand.
+In October 2009, it merged with Colombia's Avianca, which now owns a majority stake, though AeroGal operates under its own brand.

 Passing Cotopaxi on the way to Quito.